The Nature Patch – bringing nature to neighborhood parks across Portland.

 Nature patches are spaces within existing parks that are being enhanced to add beautiful natural elements for people and wildlife.
-A variety of natural materials like native Pacific Northwest plants, logs, boulders and gravel paths will be added to these underused areas to encourage people to play and explore.
-Nesting boxes, plants and other additions will improve the habitat for birds, pollinating insects and wildlife.
-Nature Patches will bring nature into view at neighborhood parks, adding beautiful greenspaces that are home to birds, bees, and butterflies.
+A variety of natural materials like native Pacific Northwest plants, logs, boulders and paths will be added to underused areas to encourage people to play and explore.
+Nesting boxes, flowering plants and other additions will improve the habitat for birds, pollinating insects and wildlife.
+Nature patches will bring nature into view at neighborhood parks, adding beautiful greenspaces that are home to birds, bees, and butterflies.

 How are nature patch locations selected?

 The locations chosen to become nature patches are underused areas of developed parks that are not programmed, are challenging to maintain, or are better suited to natural uses.
 Alberta, Hazeltine, and Gabriel Parks are the first to have nature patches, with planning now underway for Lents Park.
 Portland Parks & Recreation will be improving parks with nature patches across the city, with a focus on neighborhoods with less access to greenspaces.